Arizona Global Campus buys assets of online management contractor

 Arizona Global Campus Absorbs Its Outsourced Online Program Manager

-Two years after university controversially purchased Ashford, it buys assets of publicly traded Zovio to bring servicing of its roughly 28,000 online students in-house.
-The goal: avoid online program management’s “inherent conflict.”
+University buys assets of publicly traded Zovio to bring management of its roughly 28,000 online students in-house, citing online program management’s “inherent conflict.”
+Glad you finally noticed, critics say.

 The University of Arizona’s 2020 purchase of the formerly for-profit Ashford University stoked controversy for many reasons, including faculty fears that buying a former for-profit college with a checkered past would damage the university’s reputation.